 In October 2015, the US Department of Justice (DOJ) invited West Memphis, Arkansas, to be a part of the National Public Safety Partnership (PSP).
-The PSP is a DOJ-wide program that helps participating cities address serious violent crime challenges, over a three-year engagement, by facilitating the development of data-driven, evidence-based strategies tailored to each city’s unique local needs.
+The PSP is a DOJ-wide program that helps participating cities address serious violent crime challenges.
+Over the course of a three-year engagement, the PSP facilitates the development of data-driven and evidence-based strategies tailored to each city’s unique needs.

-Since 2005, West Memphis has had a violent crime problem considerably higher than the national average, due in part to its proximity to a large city, Memphis, Tennessee, and two major interstate thoroughfares, which are national avenues for drug and gun trafficking.
+Since 2005, West Memphis has had a violent crime rate significantly higher than the national average.
+This is due in part to its close proximity to a large city, Memphis, Tennessee, and two major interstate thoroughfares, which are national avenues for drug and gun trafficking.

 Figure 1.
 West Memphis and US violent crime rates since 2004

 Drawing from Data to Combat Crime:

 The PSP team helped West Memphis counter its violent crime challenges by building a comprehensive solution to support data-driven policing.
 Through a focused and coordinated effort, PSP helped the West Memphis Police Department (WMPD) develop a crime analysis capacity, a data-driven crime reduction strategy, and a police foundation.
 The PSP team also strengthened federal law enforcement partnerships.

 On February 1, 2017, local and federal partner agencies began Operation Data-Enhanced Targeted Enforcement and Restoration (DETER).
 This operation was the West Memphis PSP site’s strategy to reduce violent crime by focusing on decreasing interpersonal violent crimes (e.g., assault, robbery) and using data to drive policing responses.